Spire seeks U.S. backing for Missouri natgas pipe to avoid outages

-July 27 (Reuters) - U.S. natural gas company Spire Inc's (SR.N) Spire STL Pipeline LLC unit filed an emergency application with U.S. energy regulators to keep the STL gas pipe in service ahead of this winter to avoid gas service outages in St. Louis.
+(Reuters) - U.S. natural gas company Spire Inc’s Spire STL Pipeline LLC unit filed an emergency application with U.S. energy regulators to keep the STL gas pipe in service ahead of this winter to avoid gas service outages in St. Louis.

 A spokesperson for Spire said on Tuesday that without STL in service “it’s estimated as many as 400,000 St. Louisans could be without natural gas service during peak cold conditions.”